srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 ## In This Lab

-In this lab, you will complete the following activities:

-* Verify that the lab prerequisites are met (that you have the required Azure resources)
+In this lab, you will begin by reviewing the lab prerequisites and you will run a script if needed to ensure that your Azure subscription includes the required resources.
+You will then generate an X.509 root CA Certificate using OpenSSL within the Azure Cloud Shell, and use the root certificate to configure the Group Enrollment within the Device Provisioning Service (DPS).
+After that, you will use the root certificate to generate a device certificate, which you will use within a simulated device to connect to IoT hub.
+With your device securely connected to IoT hub, you will update your device code to access device twin properties that will be used to configure your device, and then test your simulated device.
+To finish up this lab, you will deprovision the entire group enrollment.
+The lab includes the following exercises:

+* Verify Lab Prerequisites
 * Generate and Configure X.509 CA Certificates using OpenSSL
-* Create Group Enrollment in DPS
-* Configure simulated device with X.509 Certificate
+* Configure simulated device with X.509 certificate
-* Handle device twin desired property Changes
+* Handle device twin desired property changes
-* Automatic Enrollment of simulated device
+* Test the Simulated Device
-* Deprovision the Group Enrollment of simulated device
+* Deprovision a Group Enrollment

 ## Lab Instructions